-- complete our TRILOGY Phase 3 program and, assuming the results are positive, file an NDA by mid-2020 to obtain regulatory approval for CaPre in the United States, initially for the treatment of severe HTG, with the potential to afterwards expand CaPre's indication to the treatment of high TGs (although at least one additional clinical trial would likely be required to expand CaPre's indication to this segment), and possibly other additional indications; - · continue to strengthen our patent portfolio and other intellectual property rights; - · continue planning for the potential launch of CaPre in the United States by the second half of 2021; and - continue to pursue strategic opportunities outside of the United States, such as licensing or similar transactions, joint ventures, partnerships, strategic alliances or alternative financing transactions, to provide development capital, market access and other strategic sources of capital. - continue to search for attractive assets for in-licensing and/or acquisition that could be synergistic with CaPre, and leverage our commercial organization.
+- complete our TRILOGY Phase 3 program and, assuming the results are ultimately positive, file an NDA to obtain regulatory approval for CaPre in the United States, initially for the treatment of severe HTG, with the potential to afterwards expand CaPre's indication to the treatment of high TGs (although at least one additional clinical trial would likely be required to expand CaPre's indication to this segment), and possibly other additional indications; - · continue to strengthen our patent portfolio and other intellectual property rights; - · continue planning for the potential launch of CaPre in the United States; and - · continue to pursue strategic opportunities outside of the United States, such as licensing or similar transactions, joint ventures, partnerships, strategic alliances or alternative financing transactions, to provide development capital, market access and other strategic sources of capital. - continue to search for additional new assets for in-licensing or acquisition that could be synergistic with CaPre, and leverage our commercial organization.